Watercolour & Coloured Pencil

 Once I receive the chosen photograph I will get to work on your commission, keeping you up to date with its progress.

 When your commission is complete I will send you photographs.
 If you are happy with the artwork, I will request the remaining payment.
 Your artworks will then be securely packed and posted to you.

 Price and payment

-hesitate to contact me and I will do my best to accommodate your budget.
+me and I will do my best to accommodate your budget.

 I know how difficult it is to get even a half decent photograph of your pet.
 They never sit still for long enough.
 So here are a few tips I’ve picked up for that perfect photo.